Shrimad Rajchandra: Early life

 Shrimad Rajchandra was born on 9 November 1867 (Kartika Purnima, Vikram Samvat 1924), in Vavaniya, a port near Morbi (now in Gujarat, India).
 His mother, Devbai, was Śvetāmbara Sthanakvasi Jain and his father, Ravjibhai Mehta and paternal grandfather, Panchan Mehta, were Vaishnava Hindu.
-Hence he was introduced to both Jainism and Hinduism from early life.
-He was initiated in Vaishnavism by a Sadhu named Ramadasji, following which he also studied Vedanta.
-He continued to study other Indian religions and was attracted to Ahiṃsā (non-violence) and bheda-vijñāna (practice of discrimination of the soul from transient activities and substances) doctrine of Jainism.
+Hence he was influenced by both Jainism and Hinduism in his early years.
+He was initiated in Vaishnavism by a sadhu named Ramadasji, following which he also studied Vedanta.
+He continued to study other Indian religions and was attracted to ahiṃsā (non-violence) and bheda-vijñāna (practice of discrimination of the soul from transient activities and substances) doctrine of Jainism.
 Later, he chose Jainism because he considered that it provides "best path to salvation".
 In one of the letters to Mahatma Gandhi, Shrimad stated that the great souls like the Tirthankars have revealed knowledge of a thousand times deeper import than what the Vedas contain.
 Therefore, since something imperfect cannot be the origin of a perfect thing, it is not justified in asserting that all religions (including Jainism) had originated from the Vedas.

 Shrimad, highlighting works of Anandghanji Maharaj, maintained that Jain philosophy held supreme place because it consisted the partial truths expressed by other schools into a complete perspective grounded in the vision of the omniscient Lords.
 He explained that while individual Indian philosophies emphasized in limited capacity over topics such as creation, karma, the soul, or liberation, Jainism addressed and harmoniously incorporated all these concepts and viewpoints without exclusion.
 To illustrate this, he re-affirmed the 'ocean and river' analogy that just as all rivers eventually flow into the ocean, the insights of various single sighted traditions ultimately converge within Jainism, which is regarded as reflecting the all encompassing knowledge of the Tirthankars.
 In this way, Shrimad stated that Jain philosophy resolved the questions and doubts left unanswered by other schools, presenting the most comprehensive path towards liberation.
 He preached that the path of liberation is open to all, regardless of caste, creed, or gender, sect and whether one lives as a monk or as a pious layperson, as mentioned in the sacred Sthānāṅga Sūtra.

 His birth name was Lakshminandan Mehta.
 He was renamed Raichand by his parents when he was four years old.
 Later, his name changed to its Sanskrit form, Rajchandra.
 Shrimad, an honorific, was added by his disciples posthumously.
 His disciples also refer to him as Param Krupalu Dev (Lord of the Highest Compassion).